 Revolut Secured Singaporean Licensing — Slated to Launch in 2019by Fintechnews Singapore November 29, 2018

-Revolut, a London-based neo bank involved in remittance was just granted a license for operations in Singapore and Japan.
+Revolut, a London-based fintech unicorn was just granted a license for operations in Singapore and Japan.

 The company has therefore confirmed that they are in the final stages of testing for launch in Asia Pacific in Q1 2019.
 Their Asia Pacific launch has been anticipated, with nearly 100,000 customers on the waiting list hailing from these regions.

-Revolut has been granted a Remittance License by the Monetary Authority of Singapore, as well as Stored Value Facility approval, which will allow them to operate in the city-state.
+Revolut has been granted a Remittance License by the Monetary Authority of Singapore, and will also be operating as a Stored Value Facility holder*, which will allow them to operate in the city-state.
 Revolut is also proactively working with the Singapore regulator to shape the upcoming Payment Services Bill thanks to its experience in Europe.

 The company’s APAC HQ will most likely be based in Singapore, with a number of key personnel responsible for business development, public relations and compliance already hired in the region.
 They also have plans to hire an operations manager for further Singapore expansion in the coming months.